GovernanceDataAlliance/goal16/_organizations/wvs.md

 ---
+published: true
 name: World Values Survey
 logo: WVSA logo.png
 link: 'http://www.worldvaluessurvey.org'
+description: >-
-description: The World Values Survey is a global network of social scientists studying changing values and their impact on social and political life, led by an international team of scholars, with the WVS Association and WVSA Secretariat headquartered in Vienna, Austria.
+  The World Values Survey is a global network of social scientists studying changing values and their impact on social and political life, led by an international team of scholars, with the WVS Association and WVSA Secretariat headquartered in Vienna, Austria.
 ---

 ## A New Post